Skip to main content

 • Butalbital

 Acetaminophen is a pain reliever.
-It starts working in less than 1 hour to reduce headache pain.
+It starts working in 30 to 60 minutes to reduce headache pain.
 Caffeine is also useful for fighting a headache, and it increases the effectiveness of acetaminophen.
 Butalbital is a barbiturate, which is a sedating or relaxing type of medication.
-The butalbital in Fioricet helps reduce anxiety and cuts down on the restlessness caffeine causes.
+The butalbital in Fioricet helps reduce anxiety and the restlessness caffeine causes.

 Sometimes.
-There is very little scientific research to show Fioricet can stop a migraine.
+There’s very little scientific research to show Fioricet can stop a migraine.
 It’s meant to be used for tension-type headaches, which are different from migraines.

-Quality research shows that acetaminophen is effective at stopping migraines.
+Quality research shows that acetaminophen, which is an ingredient in Fioricet, works to stop migraines.
 Unfortunately, the dose of acetaminophen that works best to stop a migraine is lower than the dose in Fioricet.

 Common side effects of Fioricet include things like dizziness, nausea, and vomiting.
 Here are some other things you should know before trying Fioricet:

 • Fioricet can be habit forming.
 Over time, your body can stop responding to a regular dose of Fioricet, which might push you to take a higher dose than you normally would.
-It’s also possible to develop a dependency on Fioricet.
+It’s also possible to develop a dependency.
 In other words, you might begin to think you can’t feel normal without it.
 This might cause you to take Fioricet too often.

 • Too much Fioricet can make you dangerously sleepy.
 Butalbital is a relaxant, and it can be harmful when combined with other relaxants, including alcohol.
 In large doses, this effect can be life-threatening.
-Because Fioricet contains acetaminophen and caffeine, you should not take it with Tylenol, cold medicines that contain acetaminophen, caffeine pills, or caffeine-containing beverages like coffee, soda, or energy drinks.
+Because Fioricet contains acetaminophen and caffeine, you shouldn’t take it with Tylenol, cold medicines that contain acetaminophen, or caffeine pills.
+You also shouldn’t take it with caffeine-containing beverages like coffee, soda, or energy drinks.
 Both acetaminophen and caffeine are also dangerous at high doses.

 • Too much Fioricet can damage the liver.
-The acetaminophen in Fioricet can cause damage to your liver if you take it too often.
+The acetaminophen in Fioricet can cause damage to your liver if you take too much.
 Avoid Fioricet if you already have liver problems.

-• Fioricet is not a good choice while pregnant or nursing.
+• Fioricet isn’t a good choice while pregnant or nursing.
 If you take Fioricet when you’re pregnant, your baby could experience withdrawal symptoms after they’re born.
 Acetaminophen and caffeine carry their own risks during pregnancy.
-Plus, all three ingredients can be passed through the breastmilk to infants who are nursing.
+Plus, all three ingredients can be passed through the breastmilk.
 Fortunately, if you need to treat migraines, there are other medications you can take if you’re pregnant or nursing.

 When should you take Fioricet for migraine?